July 29, 2016

 “The best of yogis, being free from fatigue in practicing asana and bandhas, should practice nadi shodhana, mudras, and pranayama.” —Hatha Yoga Pradipika, chapter 1, verse 55

 To me, this says it all.
 Don’t exhaust yourself with the physical practice.
 Use just the right amount of effort.
 Save time for the deeper practices like breathwork and concentration.
-With the growing popularity of yoga, this is something practitioners (and teachers) need to hear.
+With the growing popularity of yoga, this is something practitioners (and yoga teachers) need to hear.